 Your ability to listen actively to the attendees is crucial; being able to hear what their bodies are saying and what they are not saying would help a lot in building rapport and engagement during your sessions.

 Also, remember to be able to speak to everyone in the room in their learning language of choice.
-This is about understanding that each attendee is different, so you must ensure that you incorporate, visual, auditory and kinesthetics language patterns to keep the different individuals engaged.
+This is about understanding that each attendee is different, so you must ensure that you incorporate, visual, auditory, and kinesthetics language patterns to keep the different individuals engaged.

 Go beyond your slide, do not fall into the trap of reading from the slides you need to make sure that you have them engaged and there is a level of performance that needs to be brought to your training.

-Contacting and to Learn More About Lillian
+Contacting Lillian and More About Lillian

 You can learn about Lillian by visiting: